 Before applying for the program, please be sure you have the following items ready:

 - Resume or CV (no more than 3 pages) to be uploaded into the application form

 - Contact information for a nomination and endorsement.
-One of these individuals should be the sponsor of your change project.
+If your direct supervisor, providing the nomination is not a sponsor of your change project, the individual providing the endorsement must be a sponsor of your change project.

 - Supervisor information to be submitted for the statement of department support and nomination

 - One additional person to write an endorsement for your participation (department dean, director or chair; if your supervisor is also the department head, please select another high level leader familiar with your work for the endorsement)